BITPlan/docker-semanticmediawiki/Readme.md

 ## Installation
 * get your Docker installation up and running https://docs.docker.com/installation/
+* you might want to make sure that you hava at least version 1.8.3
 ### default installation
 * run the following commands in a shell/terminal:
 ```